A Little Spritz of Sunshine

 In North America, most caffeine drinks like coffee are sold in coffee shops, while alcoholic beverages are sold in bars.
 In Italy, on the other hand, it’s five-o’clock everywhere: at a South Tyrolean cafe, you’ll find multi-colored bottles of liquor perched on shelves above the espresso machines.
 You can get your fix, whatever it is you’re looking for, at any time of the day.
 Stroll through the cobbled city center in almost any Italian village and you’ll see Aperol Spritz being sipped al fresco outside at practically every table.

-• Pour 3 parts of prosecco (around 90 ml) over the ice.
+Pour 3 parts of prosecco (around 3 oz or 90 ml) over the ice

 Personally, I like a little more water in mine, which tends to dilute the sweetness, make the drink last a little longer and allows me to bike home afterwards.
 If you’re looking for an unleaded version, try replacing Aperol with Crodino – a non-alcoholic bitter.

-Of course, an Aperol Spritz tastes best in Italy.
-We still have limited space available on the Seefeld & Seiser Alm and Marcialonga & King Ludwig Trips.
-Ski Post Special: Since summer is not quite here officially, we’re extending the $200 early booking discount on both trips until the Summer Solstice.
-Reach out by June 21 for a detailed trip itinerary or to sign up!
+Of course, an Aperol Spritz tastes best in the Alps.
+We still have limited space available on our Seefeld & Seiser Alm, France Transju’, Tour de Ski and Marcialonga & King Ludwig trips.
+Since summer is not quite here officially, we’re extending the $200 early booking discount on both trips until the Summer Solstice.
+Reach out to reservations@lumiexperiences.com by June 21 for a detailed trip itinerary or to sign up!

 Here’s to the summer ahead … saluti a tutti!